 The Consolidated Retirement Board of West Virginia (CRB) administers retirement benefits to nearly all public employees in the state.
 The CRB maintains a defined benefit plan for teachers (TRS) that was closed to new members from January 1, 1991, until it re-opened in 2005.
 The CRB also maintains a defined benefit plan for state and local government employees (PERS), a judges defined benefit plan, and defined benefit plans for state and local public safety personnel.
-Assets are managed by the state Investment Management Board.
+The state Investment Management Board manages the assets of the Board.

 §5-10D-1 establishes the Consolidated Retirement Board.